vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 - vSphere Integrated Containers Registry service
 - vSphere Integrated Containers Management Portal service
 - The file server for vSphere Integrated Containers Engine downloads and installation of the vSphere Client plug-ins
-- The `vic-machine-server` service, that powers vSphere Integrated Containers plug-in for the HTML5 vSphere Client.
+- The `vic-machine-server` service, that powers the vSphere Integrated Containers plug-in for the HTML5 vSphere Client.

-You can deploy multiple vSphere Integrated Containers appliances to the same vCenter Server instance.
-Also, if a Platform Services Controller manages multiple vCenter Server instances, you can deploy multiple appliances to different vCenter Server instances that share that Platform Services Controller.

 If you are deploying vSphere Integrated Containers 1.4.3 or later, the installer can automatically install the vSphere Integrated Containers plug-in for the vSphere Client.
 The installer installs a basic plug-in for the Flex-based vSphere Web Client on vCenter Server 6.0, 6.5, or 6.7, and a plug-in with more complete functionality for the HTML5 vSphere Client on vCenter Server 6.5 and 6.7.